 Dinosaurs are special reptiles and lived on land, and most of them laid their eggs with hard shells.
 They had strong scaly skin and the claws of some sort.
 Reptiles cannot produce their own body heat, instead they have to rely on the air around them to make them warm or to cool them down.
 Some scientists believe that particular dinosaurs were 'warm-blooded' and that they could produce their own heat inside their bodies, like the mammals do for instance.

 Dinosaurs were different from other reptiles like the ones existing today.
 So what makes them different and how do we identify one?
-To start of with, here's a picture on the right which gives a rough idea, not entirely accurate, on what a typical dinosaur looks like.
+To start of with, here's a picture of a model above which gives a rough idea, not entirely accurate, on what a typical dinosaur looks like.
 This may be how a Tyrannosaurus rex looked like in prehistoric age.
 If you spot one on the road, run like mad otherwise you'd get beaten or eaten.

 We know today's reptiles include crocodiles, lizards, alligators, turtles, tortoises and snakes.
 Reptiles do not have a 'central heating system'.
 They are unable to control the heat inside their bodies as mammals, or such as humans can.
 If the surrounding air is cold, their blood is cold, but if the air is warm, their blood is warm.

 Dinosaurs lived on land and they did not fly.
 The Pterosaurs are known as the 'flying reptiles' and were not dinosaurs, even though certain sources classify they are.
 The plesiosaurs were the giant 'swimming reptiles' and were not dinosaurs either, they lived in the sea and not on land obviously.
 It's like asking if a crocodile is a lizard or a reptile!
 So there is a confusion between the classes and orders of prehistoric animals and the present ones of now.
 Another interesting fact to ponder on is that the word 'Dinosaur' means 'terrible lizard', which derived from the Greek language where 'dino' means terrible and 'saur' means lizard.

 Is it possible to discover a new form of dinosaur today?